Elijah-Ugoh/Frontotemporal-Dimentia-Genetics/README.md

 ```

 In the actual annotation, we make use of multiple [VEP plugins](https://www.ensembl.org/info/docs/tools/vep/script/vep_plugins.html) to optimize the annotations.
 Specifically, we use: CADD, dbNSFP, dbscSNV, NMD, SpliceAI.
-These plugins all have execution scipts, which are alaready installed in the containerized VEP download, but the required  plugin files must be downloaded also.
+These plugins all have execution scripts, which are alaready installed in the containerized VEP download, but the required  plugin files must be downloaded also.

-Summary of all pluggins and usage:
+Summary of all plugins and usage:
 ------------------------------------
 | Plugin | Needs external data file             | Function |
 |--------|--------------------------------------|----------|